 Should I Purchase?

 For slightly better video quality you may want to consider the VIOFO A129 Duo IR.
+If you are looking for a more affordable option with a traditional form factor, consider the Anker Roav DashcamDuo.

 See what other owners have to say on our Blueskysea B2W forum.